cbitstech/Purple-Robot/Documentation/warnings.md

 `TRIGGER trigger defined using both FREQ=MINUTELY and BYMINUTE, introducing performance issues.`

-**Corrective action:** The trigger must be corrected in the remote configuration or via scripting and teh triggers must be reloaded on the device.
+**Corrective action:** The trigger must be corrected in the remote configuration or via scripting and the triggers must be reloaded on the device.

 ##Charging-Required Upload Check##